libra/website/docs/life-of-a-transaction.md

 ### Consensus → Mempool (CO.1)

-* When validator V~X~ is a leader/proposer, the consensus of V~X~ pulls a block of transactions from its mempool via: `Mempool::GetBlock()`, and forms a proposal.
+When validator V~X~ is a leader/proposer, the consensus of V~X~ pulls a block of transactions from its mempool via: `Mempool::GetBlock()`, and forms a proposal.
-* `Mempool::GetBlock()` pulls transactions out of mempool in a way that if sequential transactions (transactions which have their sequence numbers in a sequence, for a single account) are sitting in mempool they will be added to the ordered queue.

 ### Consensus → Other Validators (CO.2)

-* If V~X~ is a proposer/leader, its consensus sends the proposed block of transactions (containing T~N~) to other validators.
+If V~X~ is a proposer/leader, its consensus replicates the proposed block of transactions to other validators.

 ### Consensus → Execution, Consensus → Other Validators (CO.3)

-* To execute a block of transactions consensus interacts with the execution component .
-Consensus executes a block of transactions via: `Execution:ExecuteBlock()`(Refer to Execution →  [Action A](#action-a))
+* To execute a block of transactions, consensus interacts with the execution component.
+Consensus executes a block of transactions via `Execution:ExecuteBlock()`(Refer to [Consensus → Execution](#consensus-execution-ex1))
-* When execution computes the speculative root hash, it responds to consensus with this new root hash.
+* After executing the transactions in the block, execution responds to consensus with the result of executing these transactions.
-* Consensus signs this root hash and attempts to reach agreement on this root hash with other validators participating in consensus.
+* Consensus signs the execution results and attempts to reach agreement on this result with other validators participating in consensus.

 ### Consensus → Execution (CO.4)

-* If enough validators vote for the same root hash, consensus of V~X~ informs execution via:  `Execution::CommitBlock()`that this block is ready to be committed
+If enough validators vote for the same root hash, the consensus component of V~X~ informs execution via `Execution::CommitBlock()` that this block is ready to be committed.

 ### Consensus README